AmulyaProdduturi/SalesForecasting/README.md

 Techniques used:

-Linear Regression
+1.Linear Regression

-Decision Trees
+2.Decision Trees

-Random forests
+3.Random forests

-Gradient Boosting Regression
+4.Gradient Boosting Regression

 Error metrics to evaluate the performance of the model: